v-valdo/UniversityDB-Documentation/documentation.md

 INSERT INTO StudentEnrollments (StudentID, CourseID) SELECT id, 3
 FROM Students
-WHERE FirstName = 'Valdemar' AND LastName = 'Sersam';
+WHERE FirstName = 'Valdemar' AND LastName = 'Databasson';
 ```

-This enrolls our newly added student to Chemistry 101, with course ID 3.
-SELECT id is used to allow the insertion to use the name of the students instead of the ID.
+This enrolls our newly added student to Chemistry 101, with course ID 3. `SELECT id` is used to allow the insertion to use the name of the students instead of the ID.

 ### Adding a New Course